Noise-induced excitability: bloom, bust and extirpation in autotoxic population dynamics: Results

 \subsection{Extinction pathways}

 In this section, we return to the stochastic trajectories of Eq.~\eqref{Eq:langevin}.
+Since, as far as the authors know, Eq.~\eqref{Eq:langevin} cannot be solved analytically, our methods rely on sampling trajectories numerically with Milstein's algorithm, which is a standard approach for the efficient integration of stochastic differential equations with demographic noise~\cite{Toral2014}.
 In particular, we study trajectories with toxin-free initial conditions ($y(t=0) = 0$), small initial populations ($x(t=0)<1$), and in the regime with $\rho<4$.
 As already presented in Section~\ref{sec:deter}, for these parameter values, deterministic trajectories, i.e., with $D=0$, would converge after some oscillations to the stationary steady state $S_P = (1,1)$.
 However, in a stochastic scenario ($D>0$), the long-term limit $t\to\infty$ is identical for all realizations: the system eventually falls into the absorbing manifold $x=0$ due to random fluctuations.
 Once the population is extirpated, the toxin concentration $y$ decays deterministically toward the final state $S_0 = (0,0)$.

 Although eventual extinction is certain, the path to the absorbing state varies dramatically between realizations.
+Trajectories range from almost immediate collapse (green paths in Fig.~\ref{Fig:trajectories_different_Ds}) to ``persistent'' survival, where the trajectory fluctuates around $S_P$ for durations exceeding observational timescales~\cite{Meerson2009} (blue paths in Fig.~\ref{Fig:trajectories_different_Ds}).
+While the existence of different dynamical regimes is evident qualitatively simply by looking at the trajectories (see illustration in Fig.~\ref{Fig:trajectories_different_Ds}), defining what constitutes ``immediate collapse'' or ``persistent'' behavior rigorously enough to allow quantitative analysis is tricky in stochastic models.

-Trajectories range from almost immediate collapse to "persistent" survival, where the trajectory fluctuates around $S_P$ for durations exceeding observational timescales~\cite{Meerson2009}.
-To characterize this dynamical richness, we introduce a trajectory-dependent observable: the winding phase $\theta_W$.
-This measures the total accumulated counterclockwise angle of the trajectory around $S_P$, defined as $\theta(t)$, from the initial state to the final absorción for $t\rightarrow \infty$:
+To tackle this problem, we first define the winding phase $\theta_W$, which measures the total accumulated counterclockwise angle of the trajectory around $S_P$ from the initial state to absorption at $t\rightarrow \infty$: